GElliott/pgm/README.md

 ========

-This project aims to create a soft real-time implementation of the U.S. Navy's Processing Graph Method (PGM) on top of LITMUS^RT---a real-time patch to the Linux kernel [1].
+This project aims to create a soft real-time implementation of the U.S. Navy's Processing Graph Method (PGM).
+It can run on any POSIX-compatible system, but PGM^RT also includes optimizations to run on top of LITMUS^RT---a real-time patch to the Linux kernel [1].

 Recent work by C. Liu and J. Anderson developed methods for global scheduling